 Hi, I’m Lucy.
 Because of how I look, Mom and Dad think I am mostly American Staffordshire Terrier – AmStaff for short.
 As you can see, I am a reverse brindle, and Dad says my hair glows in the sunshine!
 Mom rescued me from going to the dog shelter and brought me home to find me a good family to live with.
 Her first words to Dad were, “Don’t worry, we’re not keeping her,” and Dad just laughed and said, “When have I heard that before!”
 Dad took me to the vet, who thought I was about one year old, healthy, and 55 pounds.
 Mom said, “Why did you take Lucy to the vet if we’re not keeping her,” to which Dad replied, “Why did you name her if we’re not keeping her?”

 Everything was going along great.
 Then, one day in early October of 2017, Mom disappeared for a very long time on a Saturday, when she is usually home.
-When she got home, she had a schnauzer puppy with her.
+When she got back, she was carrying a puppy.
 I was curious, and should have taken my cue from Riley.
 He took one look and said, “Oh crap, not another schnauzer,” before walking out of the room.
 He was right.
 That little schnauzer turned my world upside down.
 I was the new girl, the baby girl.
 Then Xena happened.
 That’s when I started running away from home.
 I decided to go live with someone else who needed me more.
 I found a family with some children, and thought I might like to live there, but the man called my Mom, who came and got me.
 It was the fifth time I had run away in a month.
 Mom said if I was that unhappy, that she would let me live somewhere else, but it would break my Dad’s heart.
 She also said that I had healed her heart enough that she could bring another schnauzer puppy in the house to share her love with, and she sure would hate to lose such a sweet, gentle, loving dog as me.
+I figured out how to play bitey face and some other games with Xena so that I didn’t scare or hurt her.
+We still play a lot!

 I hope you enjoy reading about my life.
 Please go to the blogs with the category “bully” not the ones with the category “schnauzer.”
 (Those are Xena’s.)